Encouraging Language Development in Your Preschooler

 Parents often gain more insight into their children's feelings and thoughts as language skills increase.
 Sometimes conversations with young children turn up important fears or anxieties that parents can help manage.
 Keep calm when your child tells you something disturbing.
 Children don't always express themselves using the same language as adults.
 For example, a child may say "Johnny wants me to jump off the building at school."
 But the child may really mean that he is afraid of using certain equipment on the playground.

 Reading to your child

 Reading to your child every day helps them develop speech and language skills.
 Reading together also offers a time of quiet comfort and bonding.

 - Choose books that show lots of action.
 Ask your child to point to familiar items and make the sounds that go with them.
 Say "Point to the fire engine" and "What sound does the fire engine make?"

 - Visit the library on a regular basis.

-Limit TV time to 1 hour a day or less.
-TV doesn't seem to encourage or support children's development of speech or language skills.
+Limit screen time to 1 hour a day or less.
+TV, videos, and video games don't seem to encourage or support children's development of speech or language skills.
 In general, spoken words make little impression unless they are in the context of a conversation with someone the child knows and cares about.